 The book utilizes government archives in four countries, but also relies heavily on newspapers, oral histories, and the archives of multilateral organizations like the World Bank.
 It will interest scholars of decolonization, development, empire, and African and South African history.

 “I’m unaware of any book currently on the market that tackles this specific material or topic.
-This gives the book plenty of originality.
-The author does a good job intertwining his discussion of the history of development in Lesotho from the perspectives of both the higher echelons of government and the man/woman on the street at the local level.” —Philip Muehlenbeck, George Washington University
+The author does a good job intertwining his discussion of the history of development in Lesotho with the perspectives of both the higher echelons of government and the man/woman on the street at the local level.” — Philip Muehlenbeck, George Washington University